-Of all the multitudes of hair-raising, panic-inducing, and otherwise overwhelming decisions we make as business owners, one of the ones that seems to get tripped up on often is anything revolving around the dang phone system.
+Of all the multitudes of hair-raising, panic-inducing, and otherwise overwhelming decisions we make as business owners, one of the ones that seem to get tripped up on often is anything revolving around the dang phone system.

 So many techie-type terms to learn.
 So many different types of equipment.
 Then there’s the big decision; do I go with an on-premise solution, or do I contract out to a hosted one?
 Which one is better for my budget?
 Which gives me more control?
 How does implementation work?
 Gaahhh!